CreativeWolfies/akyanet-research/akyanet.md

 Everyone can spectate the communal council meetings and the meetings of the union of communes.

 Regularly organising meetings with the district and its representatives is strongly advised.

+*PhirosWolf's note*:
+> I think this section will be rewritten often because of its complexity (votings, representatives, ...).

 ### Justice